chrisosaurus/plot/docs/r7rs-small-compliance.md

     so you must use `(- 0 1)` in lieu of `-1`.

-    currently in plot `integer` is synonymous with `number` `number?` is implemented, all other number-type-testing
-    procedures are not currently implemented.
+    currently in plot `integer` is synonymous with `number` `number?` and `exact?` are implemented, all other number-type-testing procedures are not currently implemented.

     complex, real and rational are not currently implemented.